CT guided adrenal biopsy

 Review the diagnostic CT and other relevant imaging first (e.g. MRI and PET/CT) to clarify the lesion that is requested to be biopsied.
 Make sure that previously dedicated adrenal CT and chemical shift MRI protocols were made to evaluate adrenal masses for characteristics specific to adrenal adenomas 3.

-The patient can be positioned prone, on semi-prone or on lateral position over CT table.
+The patient can be positioned prone, on semi-prone, or on lateral position over the CT table.
 Lateral decubitus position, with the ipsilateral side down, reduces diaphragmatic excursion.
 Time should be taken to communicate to the patient that maintaining this position is of the utmost importance.

-- make antisepsis and anaesthesia with lidocaine as the institution's protocol.
+- make antisepsis and anesthesia with lidocaine as the institution's protocol.

-- a skin incision is made using a scalpel blade.
+- skin incision is made using a scalpel blade.

 - biopsy needle is introduced as previous planning.

 'Bed-rest' is advised as well as regular observations for four hours (pulse, BP, SpO2).
 The observation period should allow an ample opportunity to identify and treat a potential complication promptly to prevent a severe or catastrophic outcome; it varies per each institution protocol.

 The most frequent complications following adrenal biopsy are hemorrhage and pneumothorax 1.